axtend/axtend/.github/PULL_REQUEST_TEMPLATE.md

 ### What alternative implementations were considered?

-### Are there relevant PRs or issues in other repositories (Substrate, Polkadot, Frontier, Cumulus)?
+### Are there relevant PRs or issues in other repositories (Substrate, Axia, Frontier, Cumulus)?

 ### What value does it bring to the blockchain users?